This section lists terms and abbreviations used within the University. You will encounter them frequently so it is useful to know them.

 A student who has not previously attended the University of Otago.

 A bachelor's degree awarded without honours.
-Most ordinary bachelor's degrees may be completed in 3 years of full-time study, although some require 4, 5 or 6.
+Most ordinary bachelor's degrees may be completed in three years of full-time study, although some require four, five or six.

 A programme of events organised at the beginning of the year to introduce new students to University life.